Amsterdam: I’ve always known it’s the most popular Dutch city by far.

-Maybe people are genuinely under the impression that, once you’ve ticked off Amsterdam, there’s not much else to see here.
-After all, the Netherlands is a teeny-tiny country; how much more can there really be?
+Anyways, it’s got me wondering.
+Maybe people are genuinely under the impression that there’s nowhere else worth seeing in the Netherlands.
+After all, it is a teeny-tiny country; how much more can there really be?

-Well, I asked a few other travelers what they thought about that.
+So I asked a few other travel bloggers if they had any Dutch spots besides Amsterdam to recommend.
 Here’s what they told me.

 by Jessica from A Wanderlust For Life